 Waste Zero Champions are volunteers responsible for maintaining and promoting environmental stewardship.
 Their primary duties include:

-- Host a Waste Zero speaker for a virtual presentation, show a series of videos, or coordinate a virtual tour for your site.
+- Hosting a Waste Zero speaker for a virtual presentation, showing a series of videos, or coordinating a virtual tour for your site.

 - Posting signage to inform others on proper sorting practices while promoting existing Recology and SF Environment tools available.